 Extra Payments

-With a loan amortization schedule set up in Excel, it is really quite simple to handle arbitrary extra payments (prepayments or additional payments on the principal).
+With this template, it is really quite simple to handle arbitrary extra payments (prepayments or additional payments on the principal).
 You simply add the extra payment to the amount of principal that is paid that period.
 For fixed-rate loans, this reduces the balance and the overall interest, and can help you pay off your loan early.
 But, the normal payment remains the same (except for the last payment required to bring the balance to zero - see below).

 This spreadsheet assumes that the extra payment goes into effect on the payment due date.
 There is no guarantee that this is how your lender handles the extra payment!
 However, this approach makes the calculations simpler than prorating the interest.